 Before the hearing, SSA may request the claimant to undergo certain tests or medical exams.
 The agency will schedule and pay for any requested examinations or testing.

-The claimant or their representative must submit all subpoena requests at least ten days before the hearing and tell the judge about all written evidence, statements, and objections they will bring at least five days before the hearing.
+The claimant or their SSI disability attorney must submit all subpoena requests at least 10 days before the hearing and tell the judge about all written evidence, statements, and objections they will bring at least five days before the hearing.
 Evidence submitted after this time may be rejected at the judge’s discretion, except in rare circumstances.

 During the hearing, the SSA may ask expert witnesses to testify regarding a disability.
 Claimants usually have the opportunity to question these witnesses and present their own.
-A skilled advocate can further explain the Alpharetta SSI hearing process.
+A skilled Social Security advocate for the disabled can further explain the Alpharetta SSI hearing process.

 It may take two months or more to receive the results of an SSI hearing.
 In most cases, the claimant will receive either a Notice of Denial or a Notice of Award letter describing the benefits awarded and when they are expected to start.
 If a claimant receives a denial, it is possible to have the decision reviewed by the Appeals Council.
 A denial may also ultimately be appealed to federal court.